matt-goldman/matt-goldman.github.io/_posts/2024-02-09-idiom-dependencies.md

 ## Alternative approach 2: Use a dependency wrapper or envelope

-The final approach I considered was to use an interface to define the dependencies for the chat page.
+The final approach I considered in any depth was to use an interface to define the dependencies for the chat page.
 Then I could provide one implementation for desktop and tablet, and another for phone, and use the idiom logic to register the appropriate implementation.

 The interface might look like this: